HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 3. Import the Remix folder scripts.
 To do this:
 - Click the *Upload Folder* icon as shown below and find the folder location containing the extracted files from your downloaded zip folder (the noted download location from the previous steps above).
-- Select the *remix* folder, which can be found under *eon-smart-contract-tools-main/contracts/forger_stake_delegation/remix*, and click *upload*.
+- Select the *remix* folder, which can be found under *eon-smart-contract-tools-main/contracts/forger_stake_v2/remix*, and click *upload*.

-\*\*Before continuing, please have the key-value pairs that were created in the *Generate Keys* step ready and available to use.
+Before continuing, please have the key-value pairs that were created in the *Generate Keys* step ready and available to use.
 These values will be used in the next step.
 <p>
 <img src={require("/img/docs/tutorial/remix-file-explorer1.png").default} alt="Remix Upload Folder" width="600" height="400" />
 </p>